Septenary/Serenity-Loot-Document/main.typ

 - Atiesh has no specific class preference
 - Kingsfall is definitely OS for hunters. it's also OS for warriors lacking the required +daggers weapon skill.
 - Death's Sting is OS for all non-rogues (for the time being).
+- Slavemaker is MS for hunters.
+It's PvP MS as long as all hunters have it.
 - Corrupted Ashbringer is MS for anyone who can use it, as the key selling point is vanity/PvP

 #linebreak()